a6enez3r/portfolio/src/static/resume/resume.md

 - Built a preprocessing microservice using SQLAlchemy, Docker, and Dask to provide multilingual sentiment analysis, text tokenization, & keyword extraction; optimized the service using multithreading, resulting in a 55% reduction in billable EC2 instance hours
 - Created an AWS resource orchestrator using boto3, SQLAlchemy, and Postgres to optimize resource allocation and eliminate idle EC2 instances
 - Researched and developed a topic modeling engine utilizing BERT and various unsupervised algorithms such as LDA & GSDMM to cluster text into human-readable topics at scale
-- Designed and implemented a RESTful API to provide a universal gateway to various microservices using Nginx, Flask, SQLAlchemy, and AWS RDS
+- Designed and implemented a RESTful API to provide a universal gateway to various microservices using nginx, Flask, SQLAlchemy, and AWS RDS

 ## EDUCATION